 Autocorrelation function and Stationarity

 The ACF or Autocorrelation Function is one of the most widely used methods to check for stationarity of a time series.
 Moreover, it also gives valuable insights into the autoregressive (AR) and moving average (MA) structure of a time series.
-Along with Partial Autocorrelation Function (PACF), it helps decide the AR and MA terms in ARIMA and SARIMA models.
+Along with the Partial Autocorrelation Function (PACF), it helps decide the AR and MA terms in ARIMA and SARIMA models.

 In time series analysis and forecasting, it is essential to recognize a non-stationary time series and make it stationary.
 This is because a non-stationary time series does not give reliable results.
-We often use unit root based tests of stationarity such as ADF, KPSS tests etc. Aside from these, the Autocorrelation Function (ACF) is an essential tool to check for stationarity.
+We often use unit root based tests of stationarity such as ADF, KPSS tests etc. Aside from these, the Autocorrelation Function (ACF) is also an essential tool to check for stationarity.

 Estimating the autocorrelation function (ACF)